 [Section 48 amended by No. 59 of 1995 s.
 66; No. 26 of 1999 s.
 102(5).]

-49. Trust accounts
+49. Trust accounts etc. of licensees

 (1) Every licensee who holds a current triennial certificate shall maintain one or more trust accounts, designated or evidenced as such in the prescribed manner and maintained exclusively for the purposes of this Act, with an authorised financial institution and shall, as soon as practicable, pay to the credit of that account or those accounts all moneys received by him for or on behalf of any other person in respect of settlements to be arranged or effected, or arranged or effected, by the settlement agent.